TTK4145/Exercise5/README.md

 All tests pass
 ```

-You should only have to modify the resource class/object/thread in the starter code.
+You should only have to modify the resource class/object/thread in the starter codes, the resource users and logging mechanisms are already completed.

+*Do note that the execution logging mechanisms are entirely thread-unsafe, and setting the tick rate too fast can make them output strange things.
+But the final execution order will always be determined correctly - as long as you implement the allocate and deallocate functionality correctly...*

 The part where you do the thing